Treatment for cancer

 Cancers that can affect bones

-Most cancers that affect bones are ones that have started in another part of the body and have spread to the bone (secondary bone cancer).
-The most common types are breast cancer, prostate cancer and lung cancer.
+Most cancers that affect bones are ones that have started in another part of the body and have spread to the bone.
+This is called secondary bone cancer.
+The most common types of cancer that spread to the bone are breast, prostate and lung cancer.

 Myeloma develops from cells in the bone marrow called plasma cells.
 Bone marrow is the spongy tissue found inside the inner part of some of our large bones.

-Some types of cancer treatment can also affect the bones making them weaker, this includes chemotherapy and hormone therapies.
+Some types of cancer treatment can also affect the bones making them weaker.

 How does cancer affect bones?